 Yes it can be done!

-That is until just recently.
+That is until recently.
 When I came across a decent looking frozen puff pastry at the supermarket.
 Now I’m not normally a big fan of frozen gluten free food as they tend to be so full of rubbish and fat that they’re not worth eating, and frankly taste horrid too.
 But I thought what the hell!
-Nan never made fancy pastry let’s give this new one a shot!
+Nanna J never made fancy pastry let’s give this one a shot!

 So I did.
 But on something totally different, a dessert that is quite honestly so delectably bad for you but so freaking delicious you may just want it night after night.
 I’ll save that recipe for another time though!
 The fact was though, that it worked and I thought maybe, just maybe it might work for sausage rolls too.